rigetti/forest-benchmarking/docs/superoperator_representations.rst

 To convert between the Pauli-Liouville matrix and the superoperator representation we need to to a change of basis from the Pauli basis to the computational basis.
-This is acheived by the unitary
+This is achieved by the unitary

 .. math::  U_{p2c}= \sum_{k=1}|P_k\rangle\rangle \langle k|,